CdA-Machine-Learners/cda_machine_learners/RAG_Intro/Environment_Setup.md

 # Set up an Ubuntu CUDA server for LLM development
+ - Expected hardware is a basic PC with an nvidia video card (recommended economical baseline is RTX 3090 ~$800 used at time of writing)
   ## Install Ubuntu Desktop
   > - If adding Linux to an existing Windows server, create a new partition or separate drive for the Ubuntu Operating System
   > - Download latest Long Term Stable (LTS) release (ex.
 22.04.4) installer ISO from: https://ubuntu.com/download/desktop